Clif Bar

-Clif Bar & Company is an American company that produces energy foods and drinks.
-The company's flagship product, CLIF Bar, was created by Gary Erickson and Lisa Thomas.
-The company is based in Emeryville, California and was privately held until 2022 when it was acquired by Mondelez International for $2.9 billion.
-In April 2013, Kevin Cleary was named CEO of the company, Rich Boragno was named CFO, and co-owners Erickson and Kit Crawford became co-chief visionary officers.
-In 2018, Cleary departed the company and Erickson and Crawford became co-CEOs, positions they held previously.
+Clif Bar & Company is an American producer of energy foods and drinks.
+The company's flagship product, Clif Bar, was created by Gary Erickson and Lisa Thomas.
+The company is based in Emeryville, California, and was privately held until 2022 when it was acquired by Mondelez International for $2.9 billion.
+In April 2013, Kevin Cleary was named CEO, Rich Boragno CFO, and co-owners Erickson and Kit Crawford became co-chief visionary officers.
+In 2018, Cleary left the company, and Erickson and Crawford became co-CEOs, positions they had held previously.

-Company history
+History

-A baker and former mountain guide, Erickson got the idea for his product in 1990 on a day-long, 175 mile bike ride, for which he packed a variety of energy bars.
-Two years later, after experimenting in his mother's kitchen, he settled on a recipe for what would become the CLIF Bar.
-Erickson tried several ventures—including Forza, Torque, and Gary's Bar—before settling on CLIF Bar, named after his father Clifford.
+A baker and former mountain guide, Erickson got the idea for his product in 1990 on a day-long, 175-mile bike ride, for which he packed Powerbars, the only energy bars on the market at that time.
+Two years later, after experimenting in his mother's kitchen, he settled on a recipe for what would become the Clif Bar.
+Erickson tried several names and formulations—including Forza, Torque, and Gary's Bar—before settling on Clif Bar, named after his father Clifford.
 The packaging image of a rock climber was first drawn by Doug Gilmour on a napkin over dinner in San Francisco.
 At a September 1991 bike show, Erickson debuted three flavors: double chocolate, apricot, and date oatmeal.

-In its first year, sales of CLIF Bar exceeded $700,000, fueled primarily by strong sales in bike shops and the growth of the healthy and natural foods movement.
-Sales doubled each year, and by 1997, revenue surpassed $20 million.
+In Clif Bar's first year, its revenues exceeded $700,000, fueled primarily by strong sales in bike shops and the growth of the health and natural foods movement.
+Sales doubled each year and, by 1997, revenue surpassed $20 million.
 In 1997, the company name was changed from Kali's SportNaturals to Clif Bar, Inc. In 2010, the company moved into a new headquarters in the EmeryTech Building in Emeryville, California.
 Designed by ZGF Architects LLP, the former manufacturing plant earned Leadership in Energy and Environmental Design (LEED) Platinum status.
-The building was repurposed and sustainably-designed with photovoltaic panels, solar thermal panels, reclaimed wood, plants, and other biophilic features.
+The building was repurposed and sustainably designed with photovoltaic panels, solar thermal panels, reclaimed wood, live plants, and other biophilic features.

 In March 1999, Clif Bar introduced LUNA Bar, specifically marketed towards women.
-In April 2000, Erickson and Thomas turned down a $120 million offer from Quaker Oats to buy the company.
+In April 2000 a $120 million offer from Quaker Oats to buy the company was turned down though it resulted in 50% co-owner Lisa Thomas leaving Clif Bar and Erickson buying out her share for $60 million.

-Clif Bar & Company was ranked the No. 1 brand in the Forbes "Breakaway Brands" survey, conducted by Landor Associates using Young & Rubicam's BrandAsset Valuator database measuring brand momentum from 2006 to 2009.
+Clif Bar & Company was ranked No. 1 in the Forbes "Breakaway Brands" survey, conducted by Landor Associates using Young & Rubicam's Brand Asset Valuator database measuring brand momentum from 2006 to 2009.

-In June 2022, it was announced that the company will be bought by the owner of Cadbury chocolate brand, Mondelez International, for $2.9 billion.
+In June 2022, it was announced that the company would be bought by Mondelez International for $2.9 billion.